Leadership Inference for Multi-Agent Interactions: Experiments Results

 However, we also see complex behavior in \cref{fig:mc-lf-lq-leader-1-prob-1}.
 First, the \ac{SLF} initially misidentifies the leader as $\agent{2}$, as shown by \cref{fig:leadership-filter-lq-leader-1-detail-t27}, because the Stackelberg measurement trajectories do not capture leadership information over the whole simulation horizon.
 Specifically, the measurement trajectories $\{ h(\particlek{t-1}{k}, \hypk{t-1}{k}) \}$ are straight lines that roughly reduce the state costs of the shepherd and sheep, but do not capture the granularity of motion from the ground truth due to higher control costs over the short horizon $T_s \ll T_{\text{sim}}$.

 Second, the \ac{SLF} is completely uncertain after $\SI{4.5}{\second}$.
-Near the origin, the contribution of process noise to the motion outweighs the contribution of the dynamics, and the measurement noise is too uncertain to clarify the state.
-Thus, the measurement and process noise obfuscate the dynamics.
+Near the origin, the contribution of process noise to the motion outweighs the contribution of the dynamics, and together with measurement noise obfuscate the dynamics.

 From these results, we see that the \ac{SLF} requires parameter $T_s$ to be of sufficient length to capture the influence of leadership on the measurement trajectories.
 We note that the \ac{SLF} is sensitive to noise as it infers leadership indirectly by comparing the observed motion with the expected motion of a Stackelberg leader.
-Thus, too little process noise may lead particles to converge to an incorrect trajectory, and too much may reduce the signal-to-noise ratio.
+Thus, too little process noise may lead particles to converge to an incorrect trajectory, and too much reduces the signal-to-noise ratio.

-\textbf{Timing.} The mean overall runtime for \LQNumSims{} simulations of an LQ game with \LQTimeSteps{} steps is $\SI{10.91}{\second}$ with standard deviation $\SI{1.64}{\second}$.
-The mean and standard deviation \ac{SLF} cycle runtimes for $50$ particles and a $75$-step measurement horizon are $\SI{0.82}{\second}$ and $\SI{0.35}{\second}$.
-Self-driving vehicle applications require sub-\SI{100}{\milli\second} perception cycle latency \cite{lin2018architectural}, so our implementation is not real-time.
-However, straightforward though nontrivial optimizations can reduce latency below $\SI{100}{\milli\second}$, as demonstrated by \cite{peters2020inference,lasse2020mastersthesis}, which use fast particle filters with measurement models that involve solving dynamic games.
+\textbf{Timing.} The mean overall runtime for \LQNumSims{} simulations of an LQ game with \LQTimeSteps{} steps is $10.91 \! \pm \! \SI{1.64}{\second}$.
+For $50$ particles and a $75$-step measurement horizon, each step of the \ac{SLF} runs in $0.82 \pm \SI{0.35}{\second}$.
+Self-driving vehicle applications require sub-\SI{100}{\milli\second} perception cycle computation time \cite{lin2018architectural}, so our implementation is not real-time.
+To meet real-time computational efficiency requirements, we must parallelize particle computation and optimize \ac{SILQGames}; the latter is the most expensive step for each particle.
+These changes have been shown to reduce computation time below $\SI{100}{\milli\second}$, as demonstrated by \cite{peters2020inference,lasse2020mastersthesis}, which use fast particle filters with measurement models that solve dynamic games.
 [1]{\bm{x}^{#1}_0}